 The U.K.'s presence in the Middle East is a legacy of British imperial rule.
 The U.K. has maintained close ties with many countries that it once ruled and has conducted military operations in the region for decades.
-Approximately 1,000 British service personnel are based throughout the Gulf, including in Iraq.
-This number fluctuates with the arrival of visiting warships.67
+Approximately 1,350 British service personnel are based throughout the region.
+This number fluctuates with the arrival of visiting warships.

 The British presence in the region is dominated by the Royal Navy.
-As of May 2017, there were "around half a dozen Royal Navy ships and units deployed in the region and well over 1,200 men and women."
-This presence includes "four Mine Counter Measures vessels, supported by one Royal Fleet Auxiliary ship," that "will continue to be permanently located and supported from the new UK Mina Salman Support Facility" in Bahrain, which is also "expected to be able to host the Queen Elizabeth class and Type 45 destroyers as well as frigates and mine-hunters."68 In 2019, a frigate, the HMS Montrose, was also stationed in Bahrain to conduct operations in the Indian Ocean.69 In addition, although such matters are not the subject of public discussion, U.K. attack submarines operate in the area.
-In April 2018, as a sign of its long-term maritime presence in the region, the U.K. opened a base in Bahrain, its first overseas military base in the Middle East in more than four decades.70 The U.K. has made a multimillion-dollar investment in modernization of the Duqm Port complex in Oman to accommodate its new Queen Elizabethclass aircraft carriers.71
+Permanently based naval assets include four mine hunters and one Royal Fleet Auxiliary supply ship.
+Generally, there also are frigates or destroyers in the Gulf or Arabian Sea performing maritime security duties.84 In addition (although such matters are not the subject of public discussion), U.K. attack submarines operate in the area.
+In April 2018, as a sign of its long-term maritime presence in the region, the U.K. opened a base in Bahrain-its first overseas military base in the Middle East in more than four decades.
+The U.K. has made a multimillion-dollar investment in modernization of the Dugm Port complex in Oman to accommodate its new Queen Elizabeth-class aircraft carriers.86

 The U.K. has a sizeable Royal Air Force (RAF) presence in the region as well, mainly in the UAE and Oman.
 A short drive from Dubai, Al-Minhad Air Base is home to a small contingent of U.K. personnel, and small RAF detachments in Oman support U.K. and coalition operations in the region.
-Although considered to be in Europe, the U.K.'s Sovereign Base Areas of Akrotiri and Dhekelia in Cyprus have supported U.S. military and intelligence operations in the past and will continue to do so in the future.
+Although considered to be in Europe, the U.K.'s Sovereign Base Areas of Akrotiri and Dhekelia in Cyprus have supported U.S. military and intelligence operations in the past and will continue to do so.

 The British presence in the region extends beyond soldiers, ships, and planes.
-A British-run staff college operates in Qatar, and Kuwait chose the U.K. to help run its own equivalent of the Royal Military Academy at Sandhurst.72 The U.K. also plays a very active role in training the Saudi Arabian and Jordanian militaries.
+A British-run staff college operates in Qatar, and Kuwait chose the U.K. to help run its own equivalent of the Royal Military Academy at Sandhurst.
+The U.K. also plays a very active role in training the Saudi Arabian and Jordanian militaries.

 The French presence in the Gulf is smaller than the U.K.'s but still significant.
 France opened its first military base in the Gulf in 2009.
-Located in the emirate of Abu Dhabi, it was the first foreign military installation built by the French in 50 years.73 The French have 650 personnel based in the UAE, along with six Rafale fighter jets, and maintain a small presence in Qatar and around 500 troops in Iraq as part of Operation Inherent Resolve.74 French ships have access to the Zayed Port in Abu Dhabi, which is big enough to handle every ship in the French Navy except the aircraft carrier Charles De Gaulle.
+Located in the emirate of Abu Dhabi, it was the first foreign military installation built by the French in 50 years.
+The French have

+650 personnel based in the UAE, along with six Rafale fighter jets, as well as military operations in Kuwait and Qatar.
+French ships have access to the Zayed Port in Abu Dhabi, which is big enough to handle every ship in the French Navy except the aircraft carrier Charles De Gaulle.